Roasted Cauliflower with Chili Powder Recipe

 We let it be that way for about a year to make sure we had completely remedied the problem through all seasons and humidities.
 The good new is, we did!
 Yay!
 The bad news is now we’re spending a ton of money to remodel it.

 However, now we get to do it the way we want it (within budget, of course), which is great.
 It had a small galley kitchenette that we’re opening up to be a bar.
-There are two bedrooms down there and one is going to be a gym (CANNOT WAIT) and the other will be a guest bedroom/library/playroom etc.
+There are two bedrooms in the basement and one is going to be a gym (CANNOT WAIT) and the other will be a guest bedroom/library/playroom etc.

 The main room is going to house built-ins for storage and lots of room to hang out.
-There’s a bathroom down there too which we’re sprucing up a little.
+There’s a bathroom, too, which we’re sprucing up a little.
 Would you guys want to see photos when it’s all said and done?

 So that’s pretty much what my life is revolving around lately – it’s dust city over here.
 Now let’s talk cauliflower!